danielhua23/ai_sprint_shanghai/hackathon_guides/track1-agent/3_benchmark_generated_kernel/README.md

 ./1_bench.sh submit your_team_name
 ```

-This will submit run `perf` benchmarks, show you the results and submit them to a leaderboard.
+This will show you the results you get above and submit them to a leaderboard.
 The leaderboard is hosted
 as a Huggingface 🤗 space and is available at [https://huggingface.co/spaces/daniehua/track1_leaderboard](https://huggingface.co/spaces/daniehua/track1_leaderboard).

 ## submit your code to repo for review